thibaudcolas/curlylint/README.md

 Jinjalint is powered by [Parsy][parsy].
 Parsy is an extremely powerful library and Jinjalint’s parser relies heavily on it.
-You have to read Parsy’s documentation in order to understant what’s going on in `parse.py`.
+You have to read Parsy’s documentation in order to understand what’s going on in `parse.py`.

 [jinja]: http://jinja.pocoo.org/docs/2.9/